engprat/Scene_Building_Project/README.md

   Usage

 The Scene Building Project is designed for developers and designers to test and iterate on scene setups, camera configurations, and UI designs.
 By providing a controlled environment to experiment with these elements, the project aids in the development of more polished and user-friendly interfaces for future Unity projects.

+Future Development:

-Future Development The project is intended as a base for further development, with the potential for expanding features and integrating additional testing scenarios based on future needs and feedback.
+The project is intended as a base for further development, with the potential for expanding features and integrating additional testing scenarios based on future needs and feedback.